 Northern Australia’s rich biodiversity is both nationally and internationally significant.
 The tropical north is home to hundreds of thousands of plant and animal species, many of which are only found in the region and some of which are threatened with extinction.
 However limited knowledge of the current distributions of threatened species across the region is a major impediment to effective management.

 Northern Australia’s environments are also under increasing pressure from invasive species, overgrazing, climate change and altered water and fire patterns, all of which threaten the north’s valuable biodiversity.
 Additional challenges are still to be faced with increasing development in the region.
 It is therefore essential to understand the spatial distribution of this wide range of threats to help minimise their impact on biodiversity and boost the recovery of threatened species.

-This project will guide improved management and investment to reduce the impact of threats on threatened species and to bolster their recovery in high-priority areas of northern Australia.
+This project is guiding improved management and investment to reduce the impact of threats on threatened species and to bolster their recovery in high-priority areas of northern Australia.

-The project team will draw on knowledge, data and expertise from a wide range of people to produce maps and modelling that will help support land assessments for future development, guide investments in conservation efforts and inform many other stakeholder activities.
-Researchers will work with those likely to use the outputs, such as government agencies, Natural Resource Management bodies and Traditional Owners, to ensure the project meets specific and broader needs.
+The project team is drawing on knowledge, data and expertise from a wide range of people to produce maps and modelling that is helping support land assessments for future development, guide investments in conservation efforts and inform many other stakeholder activities.
+Researchers are working with those likely to use the outputs, such as government agencies, Natural Resource Management bodies and Traditional Owners, to ensure the project meets specific and broader needs.

 This project builds on a previous NESP project, Identifying high priority areas in northern Australia for threatened species recovery.
 This project sourced data, expertise and methods to identify where further research was needed to improve our knowledge of threatened ecosystems and species in the north.